The Allied Health Program is designed to prepare you to:

 The program is very flexible, allowing part-time or full-time enrollment, and provides maximum efficiency in completing the bachelor’s degree.

-For students choosing a focus in administration/management, the entire program may be completed online.
+For students choosing a focus in Advanced Respiratory Therapy or Administration/Management, the entire program may be completed online.

 Students are engaged in learning that leads to increased financial potential, promotions, and career advancement in one’s own health profession, or allows for transference into related areas of work.